CyVerse-learning-materials/learning-materials-home/README.md

 ### Step One: Starting a new documentation piece from a template

-All tutorials and quoickstarts should start from one of our template repos:
+All tutorials and quickstarts should start from one of our template repos:

 - **Tutorials:** https://github.com/CyVerse-learning-materials/cyverse_tutorial_template